dungeon.club — Game Design Document

 Exploration — Visit a place, find a thing.
 “Visit the library.”
 “Find a mural in the neighborhood.”
 “Check in at a partnered local business.”
 Verified by photo, map screenshot, or NFC tap at partner locations.

 Social — Interact with people or promote the community.
 “Post a selfie with your NFC card.”
+“Send a photo of you playing the RPG.”
 “Tag us on social media wearing merch.”
 “Bring a friend to an event.”
+“Refer a friend who signs up for a paid tier.”
 These are free marketing quests — players do promotion and earn XP for it.
+Referrals earn bonus XP (not points-only) to make the incentive feel game-native, not affiliate-program transactional.

 Collection — Accumulate a set.
 “Buy three different products from a specific category.”
 “Attend three events in a season.”
 “Complete five exploration quests.”
 These chain smaller actions into longer arcs.
 Some can be verified automatically through Square purchase history or hi.events check-in records.